-Part C: State codes and other matters
+Part D: State codes and other matters

-Part C includes the state codes for each matter of interest that are applicable where the chief executive is the assessment manager or referral agency for a development application.
-For user readability, and to ensure that sufficient context and background is provided within Part C, the codes are included in 19 modules (see page 4 for an overview).
+Part D includes the state codes for each matter of interest that are applicable where the chief executive is the assessment manager or referral agency for a development application.
+For user readability, and to ensure that sufficient context and background is provided within Part D, the codes are included in 19 modules (see page 4 for an overview).

 Editor's note: Some modules contain only a single code, others contain up to three codes.
+Some modules no longer contain codes because the relevant state interest is no longer assessed by the chief executive administering the Sustainable Planning Act 2009 (the Act).